 Mount St. Restaurant, Mayfair

-What: There’s a chance that the Mount St. Restaurant lobster pie took over your Instagram feed for a good chunk of 2023.
+What: Mount St. Restaurant's priceless artwork isn't the only thing that catches the eye in this Mayfair spot - the lobster pie always turns a few heads too.
 Not only does it hit the brief for an aesthetically pleasing plate of food (a lobster head poking out the top is enough to catch anyone’s attention), but it tastes equally as impressive too.
 This is a pie for when you’re looking to push the boat out and indulge in something a little different.

 Where: 41-43 Mount Street, W1K 2RX